It's Time To Ditch These 10 Outdated Travel Tips In 2024

 For example, CNN reports that the UK has an advisory around the U.S. that reads in part: "Violent crime, including gun crime, rarely involves tourists, but you should take care when traveling in unfamiliar areas.
 Avoid walking through less traveled areas alone, especially at night."
 Whereas Germany has an advisory that reads in part: "It is easy to obtain guns in the United States, leading to increased use of guns and occasional killing sprees.
 The number of arms and ammunition purchases has increased significantly during the COVID-19 crisis," CNN further reported.
 Like many pieces of travel advice, doing research ahead of time will make for a better experience.
 That includes knowing about the place(s) you are going to.

 When it comes to planned sightseeing activities, there are generally two kinds of travelers: guided tour people and very, very anti-guided tour people.
 Each has its perks, to be sure, but folks tend to have very strong opinions on them.
-Go Overseas considers guided tours to be a stress-free way to enjoy a place and get to know an area through specialty or niche tour options.
+Guided tours, though, can be stress-free way to enjoy a place and get to know an area through specialty or niche tour options.
 Especially for solo travelers, guided tours also offer the opportunity to make new friends abroad, which can be an exciting part of traveling.

 Geoffrey Morrison notes for Forbes that it's also important to differentiate between guided tours that are heavily guided versus the lightly guided.
 Although guides usually mean you won't see a lot of unique things, it's also a convenient way to get a lot done at once, per Morrison.
 He further explains that the biggest perk of a tour is that you pay one price for everything from the guide to transportation.
 Plus you may uncover some hidden gems along the way thanks to your guide.
 Guided tours can be an excellent way to get to know a place with someone on hand who knows it intimately and can hopefully provide an incredible experience for you.